Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Music and the Aging Brain describes brain functioning in aging and addresses the power of music to both protect the brain from loss of function in normal aging, as well as how to cope with the ravages of brain diseases that accompany aging.
-By studying the power of music in aging through the lens of neuroscience, behavioural, and clinical science, the book helps us to better understand brain organization and function.
+Music and the Aging Brain describes brain functioning in aging and addresses the power of music to protect the brain from loss of function and how to cope with the ravages of brain diseases that accompany aging.
+By studying the power of music in aging through the lens of neuroscience, behavioral, and clinical science, the book explains brain organization and function.
+Written for those researching the brain and aging, the book provides solid examples of research fundamentals, including rigorous standards for sample selection, control groups, description of intervention activities, measures of health outcomes, statistical methods, and logically stated conclusions.

 - Summarizes brain structures supporting music perception and cognition